 Confidentiality And Access To Patient Information

 Any information that the doctor holds about you is very strictly confidential.
 Your doctor will not divulge ANY information about you to ANYONE, including your employer, insurance company or relative, without your written permission.
-NO ONE from outside the practice is able to access written or electronic patient records.

 If you are referred to another doctor or health professional at the hospital or within the practice then necessary information will go with the referral and it is assumed that you agree with this if you have agreed to the referral.